 Do you know how to write an amazing reflection statement for HSC English?

-This article will break down the process of writing a reflection statement, hopefully removing some of the confusion around what can be quite a vague piece of writing.
+Fear not!
+This article will break down the process of writing one, hopefully removing some of the confusion around what can be quite a vague piece of writing.

 So, let’s jump right in!

 A reflection statement is a statement written by students, discussing their process for producing a particular assessment task.

 It isn’t a simple recap of what you did to complete the task, but a self-assessment on what you did, how and why you did it, what you did well, and what you could improve on.

 It is an assessment task that was previously only reserved for Extension English students.

 Now Year 11 English students will most likely to have to write reflection statements in the Common Modules Reading to Write.

 However, in Year 12, you will have to write a reflective statement for Module C: The Craft of Writing.